 However with the launch of LTE-A in many developing and developed countries, why didn’t Emtel take this opportunity to do same?
 This would have been the ideal replacement for the whole Air by Globtel network, with the ability to offer both 20Mbps and 30Mbps packages over LTE-A.

 Now a question which many may have asked themselves, will the speed suffer over time?
 Only time will tell.
 Not overselling and keeping track of the number of users connected to each LTE eNB is critical for the future success of Airbox LTE.

 On another note, ditching FTTA for 4G LTE was the best decision ever made, there are still major improvements such as replacing the indoor modem with an outdoor roof mounted one for better stability and better signal reception and also improving international connectivity is key.
 Keeping up to date with the latest tech innovations is also a major factor for Emtel, keeping in mind that their direct competitor can double their speed plans with a flip of a switch.

 On a final note, will MTML chime in?
-MTML has deployed very few LTE base stations in 2015 with coverage in Port Louis and Plaine Wilhems, but since the end of 2016 (http://defimedia.info/chili-investit-rs-100-m-pour-etendre-son-reseau-4g), the real deployment of LTE in order to cover the whole island has started and it is estimated to be complete by the end of February 2017.
-MTML provides mobile services under the ChiLi branding and the latter has been very aggressive in terms of pricing and marketing in 2016.
+MTML has deployed very few LTE base stations in 2015 with coverage in Port Louis and Plaine Wilhems, but since the end of 2016 (http://defimedia.info/chili-investit-rs-100-m-pour-etendre-son-reseau-4g), the real deployment of LTE in order to cover the whole island has started and it was estimated to be completed by the end of February 2017.
+(Deployment still ongoing as of April 2017) MTML provides mobile services under the ChiLi branding and the latter has been very aggressive in terms of pricing and marketing in 2016.
 The year of 2017 looks very promising for them, only time will tell who will lead the follower.